How Food and Nutrition May Support Respiratory Health

 • Henry, B. (2019) 30 Day Alkaline Diet Challenge.

-Diabetes Explained: Science, Diet, Causes, Prevention, and How to Manage Blood Sugar
+Diabetes: Science, Causes, and Lifestyle Methods to Blood Sugar Management

-Diabetes is a frightful and serious health condition that significantly affects the quality of life of families, individuals and communities across the world.
-Diabetes is ranked as one of the top ten serious illnesses.
+Diabetes is a serious health condition that significantly affects the quality of life of families, individuals and communities across the world.
+Diabetes is ranked as one of the worldwide health conditions.
 In 2017, global healthcare spending on diabetes was approximately £727 billion.
 There are three main forms of diabetes: type 1 diabetes T1D, type 2 diabetes (T2D- diabetes mellitus), and gestational diabetes mellitus GDM.
 IDF International Diabetes Federation has reported and monitored diabetes prevalence at regional, national and global levels.
 The report shows that there is an increase in diabetes cases over time, with approximately 287 million people just in 2009.
 This number increased to 366 million in 2011, 382 million in 2013, 415 million in 2015 and 425 million in 2017(Saeedi et al., 2019).

 The worldwide prevalence of diabetes has dramatically increased and reached an alarming rate.
 According to the International Diabetes Federation, an estimated 536.6 million people were living with diabetes, but in 2021, this number was suggested to be increased by 46%, with an estimated number of 783.2 million by 2045.
 Researchers suggest that early detection of symptoms is important because it allows the treatment to begin sooner, and also helps to prevent and not delay serious macrovascular and microvascular complications.(Ogurtsova et al., 2022).